 The problem fired up when the City’s planning and Building Management Department attempted to sell land from the Philippi Horticultural Area, for the development of informal settlements.
 In 2015, the privately owned Oakland City Development was proposed on 472 hectares, while the U-Vest developers would take up 280 hectares to construct housing and industrial developments.

-The community together with the Food and Farming campaign has strongly opposed these plans, as they believe the development will adversely affect a portion the most fertile farming area and dry out the wetlands used for irrigation.
-Philippi’s community makes its living through selling a third of their products to small wholesalers and the biggest retailers such as Woolworths and Pick ‘n Pay.
-The farms are also vital to the underprivileged residents, since they buy vegetables at a low cost and don’t have to travel long distances to put a meal on their tables.
-This, I believe is reason enough for the residents to fight and protect their main resource of income and survival.
+The community together with the Food and Farming campaign has vigorously opposed these plans, as they believe the development will adversely affect a portion the most fertile farming area – and dry out the wetlands used for irrigation.
+Philippi’s community makes its living by selling a third of their products to small wholesalers and the most prominent retailers such as Woolworths and Pick ‘n Pay.
+The farms are also vital to the underprivileged residents- since they buy vegetables at a low cost and don’t have to travel long distances to put a meal on their tables.
+This, I believe is reason enough for the residents to fight and protect their primary resource for income and survival.

-This seems to be another case of ‘the road to destruction being paved with good intention’, as the City also has the Philippi community’s best interest at heart, by attempting to provide sufficient housing and industrial growth.
+This seems to be another case of ‘the road to destruction being paved with good intention.’
+The City also has the Philippi community’s best interest at heart, by attempting to provide sufficient housing and industrial growth.
 Keeping to its promise to provide services for its residents as the City noted in the 2012 spatial committee report that “The area does, however, have significant management challenges and urbanisation pressures, most notably competing land demands for housing.
 Given the nature of the central location of the PHA and the housing need in Cape Town, the PHA is under significant pressure to be developed for residential purposes”.
-But also needs to balance Philippi horticultural area with food security.